Main fields of research

 IGVP is also involved in the experiments relying on the microwave devices.
 On ASDEX Upgrade, the ECR heating process and the influence of ECR current drive on neoclassical tearing modes are investigated.
 In support of various fusion experiments, IGVP carries out full-wave simulations to study wave propagation and mode conversion in plasmas.
 Microwaves are also widely used for diagnosing high-temperature fusion plasmas and IGVP contributes to the Doppler reflectometry diagnostics for turbulence and flow investigations through the design of components and simulations of experimental data.

 Looking for a topic?
-We offer.
+We have offers.

 We offer master, bachelor and diploma theses for electrical engineers or physicists; focus and scope can be adapted accordingly, e.g. design and characterization of an imaging microwave antenna based on a multi-beam waveguide for 400 GHz.